SriDharan24/-100DaysOfCode/Log.md

 Today's Progress: Done a Simple password generator Using Python.

 Thoughts : This randomly generates strong passwords.
 It's a great way to learn about strings, loops, and the random module in Python.

+Day 9: August 1,2025

+Today's Progress: Done a Email Slicer Program using Random And String Function In python

+Thoughts: This takes an email address as input and extracts the username and domain.
+It's a great project for practicing string manipulation.